fr6nco/os-test-orchestrator/README.md

 Array
 Properties:
  * name: Name of host - required
+ * lookup: enum [ip, fqdn] - required
- * ip: IP address of host - required
+ * ip: IP address of host - required if ip is defined in lookup
+ * fqdn: domain name (fqdn) - required if fqdn is defined in lookup. fqdn is translated to ip in validation section
  * primary_data_direction: incoming or outgoing, defines which is the main data flow. eg outgoing for a web server - optional
  * tell_dane: true or false, defines whether the bandwidth limitation should be sent to dane endpoint.
 Applies only for server - optional